AI-generated

 • Substantive Issues:

-• Whether the stipulation in the lease contract automatically assigning fire insurance proceeds to the lessor is valid and enforceable.
+• Whether the lease contract stipulation automatically assigning the fire insurance policy to the lessor (CKS) if obtained without written consent is valid

 Ruling